OCHA-DAP/pa-anticipatory-action/analyses/malawi/notebooks/mwi_ecmwf_monthly_skill_dryspells.md

 ```

 ### Determine skill based on set threshold, with varying probability
+From here on different methods of defining the threshold and probability are experimented with.
+However, we chose to go with the first method that was presented above.

 Threshold is set based on the analysis of observed monthly precipitation and dry spells.
 The probability is set by equalling the forecasted months that the threshold would have been met, equal to the number of months the observed precip was below the threshold